 - approximate cost per meal (useful for when you’re menu planning on a very tight budget)

-Using a Meal Master List
+Using Your Master Meal List

-Writing up a master meal list is a one time process.
+Writing up a master meal list is a one-time process.
 Once you’ve got your master meal list set up, all you have to do is add any new family favourite meals to your list as you cook them.

 When it comes to writing your meal plan, just pull out your list to generate ideas of what to put on your plan for the week or fortnight.